-INSTRUCTOR: Shawn Morton, PhD PHONE: (780) 539-2830

-OFFICE: C-402 E-MAIL: smorton@nwpolytech.ca

-OFFICE HOURS: M/W 12:30-13:30 or by appointment
+INSTRUCTOR: Shawn Morton, PhD PHONE: (780) 539-2830 OFFICE: C402 E-MAIL: smorton@nwpolytech.ca OFFICE HOURS: W 11:50 to 13:20 or by appointment

-CALENDAR DESCRIPTION:

-This course examines the lives of Indigenous and minority cultures in various societies, and from a global comparative vantage.
-Anthropological perspectives on relationships among race, class, culture, politics, genocide, ethnocide, and the future of Indigenous and minority peoples in the modern state are explored.
+CALENDAR DESCRIPTION: This course examines the survival of indigenous and minority cultures in various societies.
+Anthropological perspectives on the relationships among race, class, culture and politics, and on genocide, ethnocide and the future of native peoples in the modern state are studied.